 A non-U.S. holder generally will not be subject to U.S. federal income tax with respect to any gain recognized as a result of cash received in lieu of a fractional share in connection with the Reverse Stock Split; provided, however, that gain will be subject to tax if (a) the gain is effectively connected with a trade or business of the non-U.S. holder in the U.S., and, where a tax treaty applies, is attributable to a U.S. permanent establishment of the non-U.S. holder, (b) the gain is recognized by an individual non-U.S. holder who is present in the United States for 183 or more days in the taxable year of the Reverse Stock Split and certain other conditions are met, or (c) the Company is or has been a "U.S. real property holding corporation" for U.S. federal income tax purposes at any time within the shorter of (i) the five-year period preceding the Reverse Stock Split and (ii) the non-U.S. holder's holding period for our common stock, unless our common stock is regularly traded on an established securities market and the non-U.S. holder does not actually or constructively hold more than 5% of such regularly traded common stock at any time within the shorter of the five-year period preceding the Reverse Stock Split and the non-U.S. holder's holding period for our common stock.
-Although not free from doubt, the Company does not believe that for U.S. federal income tax purposes it was a "U.S. real property holding corporation" at any time during the five-year period preceding the Reverse Stock Split, and believes that it currently is not a "U.S. real property holding corporation."
+Although not free from doubt, the Company does not believe that for U.S. federal income tax purposes it was a "U.S. real property holding corporation" at any time during the five-year period preceding the Reverse Stock Split and the non-U.S. holder's holding period for our common stock.
+Although not free from doubt, the Company does not believe that for U.S. federal income tax purposes it was a "U.S. real property holding corporation" at any time during the five-year period preceding the Reverse Stock Split and the non-U.S. holder's holding period for our common stock.
+Although not free from doubt, the Company does not believe that for U.S. federal income tax purposes it was a "U.S. real property holding corporation" at any time during